Are You Getting Married?

 Waiting Period Waiver

-If you need to waive the three-day waiting period, you will need to contact any of:
+If you need to waive the three-day waiting period, you will need to contact one of the Courts below:

 - Orleans District Courthouse: 508-255-4700, ext.
 4